Quantum clocks are more precise than classical ones: Delay functions, precision, and i.i.d sequences

 To saturate the upper bound, note that the inequality in Eq. \ref{eq:convexity} is only an equality if

 which by the strict convexity of the square function, is only satisfied when $\mu^{(1)} = \mu^{(2)}$.
 In this case, one has that

 which is equal to the minimum from among $\{\gamma^{(1)},\gamma^{(2)}\}$ if and only if $\gamma^{(1)}=\gamma^{(2)}$.
-Thus to saturate the upper bound, both the mean and the accuracy of both delay functions must be equal, in which case, the mixture has the same mean and accuracy.
+Thus to saturate the upper bound, both the mean and the precision of both delay functions must be equal, in which case, the mixture has the same mean and precision.

 Proceeding by further splitting $\tau^{(1)}$ and $\tau^{(2)}$ until one recovers the original mixture, one arrives at the statement of the lemma. \end{proof}